-- At this point you continue wearing a good supportive orthotic and good shoe.
+- At this point, you continue wearing a good supportive orthotic and good shoe.

-- If everything is feeling well you should be close to healed.
+- If everything is feeling well, you should be close to healed.

-- But you should be feeling better than you did prior to when you have a heel spur.
+- But you should be feeling better at this point than you did prior to when you have a heel spur.

 Treatment algorithm for bunion surgery: